IBM/PlasticNet/README.md

 git clone https://github.com/IBM/PlasticNet.git
 ```

+For more detailed instructions on how to get started, check out the **PlasticNet Wiki** [here](https://github.com/IBM/PlasticNet/wiki)!

 Once the repository is cloned, you can run the following command in the python evironment of your choice.
 (NOTE: It is recommended that this is done in a new python environment, to avoid any issues between package dependencies)

 The setup script currently only supports MacOS, but Windows and Linux support will be added soon.